Fuchan2004/Rpom_Exoproteome/README.md

 ## Directory Structure

 - *data*: Folder containing folders with input files for the scripts used for data analysis
+    - *annotations*: Folder containing annotations file with Uniprot annotations matched to each accession number.
+        - DSS3_Uniprot.txt: annotations file with Uniprot annotations matched to each accession number
     - *growth_OD600*: Folder containing raw data files from OD600 measurements of *R.pomeroyi* DSS-3 cells grown in six different media conditions.
 Each file is named based on the media that the cells were grown in.
 ACD = AC Difco marine broth; ProMM = ProMM minimal medium; +Pr: addition of 87µM Casein to the medium; -N: No inorganic nitrogen (NH4Cl) added; -C: No carbon sources added.
         - ACD.txt
         - ProMM.txt